gvwilson/thirdbit/src/fiction/iffy/index.md

-Madmen with calm voices told each other in private meetings that it would of course be a tragedy if millions were to die, but if everyone else lost more millions, might such a tragedy not be useful?
+Madmen with calm voices told each other in private meetings that it would of course be a tragedy if millions were to die, but if everyone else lost more millions, would such a tragedy not be useful?
 Secret bases like the one under Nova Zembla were refurbished and filled with banned tech and scientists who knew what questions they shouldn't ask, all carefully walled off from the outside world.*